senawDragon/senaw-console-tools/README.md

-boot | This command checks if your system is booted with bios or uefi download | This command allows you to download programs from a library of listed programs downloads | This command allows you to see all possible downloads github | This command sends you to the github repository for this project. cwd | This command allows you to see  your current working directory cwd_files | This command allows you to look inside your current working directory exit | This command allows you to leave this console
+boot | This command checks if your system is booted with bios or uefi download | This command allows you to download programs from a library of listed programs downloads | This command allows you to see all possible downloads github | This command sends you to the github repository for this project cwd | This command allows you to see  your current working directory cwd_files | This command allows you to look inside your current working directory exit | This command allows you to leave this console